Keck-DataReductionPipelines/KCWI_DRP-Docs/docs/source/configuration.rst

 flats and darks that the DRP expects before producing a master calibration.
 The arcs and contbars minimum numbers are different for the Blue and Red channels as described above.
-The values shown here are synchronized with the calibration scripts that we use in the afternoon.
+The values shown here are synchronized with the calibration scripts that are used at WMKO for afternoon calibrations.

-The overscan parameters are based on the configuration of the Blue and Red detectors and we do not recommend altering these parameters.
+The overscan parameters are based on the configuration of the Blue and Red detectors and we do not recommend altering these parameters, but show them here to illustrate that they differ between channels.

 .. code-block:: python